 Program and Project managers know the evils of strategy scope creep.
 Rising costs, schedule delays, resource dilution, are a few of the many symptoms.
-Strategy scope creep can be disastrous impact on sustaining a company strategy.
+Strategy scope creep can be a disastrous impact on sustaining a company strategy.
 Sustaining strategies are difficult to maintain with changes in personnel.
 Each time leadership changes (Think US presidential elections every four years) most strategies are reset or substantially change.

-Within rapid growth companies, overseas deployments, anywhere there is a consistent short term change or addition of new personnel strategy scope creep should be a concern.
+Within rapid growth companies, overseas deployments, anywhere there is a consistent short-term change or addition of new personnel strategy scope creep should be a concern.
 The best plan will deteriorate as new ideas, changes in original premises, expansion of goals creep into the original plan affecting execution.
 Seldom are guidelines put in place to evaluate or manage the impact of changes on the original strategy.

 Small projects are impacted the most.

-The smallest of projects or strategies can spiral out of control rapidly to were the outcome has little resemblance to the original goals.
+The smallest of projects or strategies can spiral out of control rapidly to where the outcome has little resemblance to the original goals.
 This was often the case with our organization and others in Afghanistan.
 Most of the military and civilians rotated in and out of the conflict zone every 9 -12 months.
 Most projects take 12-36 months to complete.
-Even the smallest of projects required 1-3 years to complete under the difficult circumstance in war zone.
+Even the smallest of projects required 1-3 years to complete under the difficult circumstance in a war zone.
 Consequently, almost all of the personnel involved would change or new ones came on board to continue operations.

 One relatively small civil affairs project in Now Zad, Helmand Province, Afghanistan is a good example of strategy scope creep.

 The USMC was very successful in establishing a security bubble around the community of Now Zad.
-Originally a population of 60,000 the community habitants had dwindled to less than 10,000 due to the Taliban presence in the area.
+Originally a population of 60,000 the community inhabitants had dwindled to less than 10,000 due to the Taliban presence in the area.
 With the USMC security, the community was rapidly coming back and once again thriving.
 When I initially visited the community, we could walk through town with the Marines without wearing armor protection of heavy weapons.
 Being able to walk freely along the streets of the town without the usual protection was very unusual and evidence of the Marines success in the area.

 The Marines civil affairs unit initiated a project to rebuild the local bazaar that had been destroyed during the initial efforts to illuminate the Taliban presence in the community.
 The bazaar consisted of dozens of stalls designed for small business owners to set up shop selling products to other residents.
 Think of farmers’ markets all over the world.
-In this case the Marines wanted to rebuild the roof structure and walls of for a dozen stalls.
+In this case, the Marines wanted to rebuild the roof structure and walls of for a dozen stalls.
 Of course, it would have to be better than what was previously there!
 That is the way Americans approach projects around the world.

 We were asked to assist due to their limited resources.
-Could we work with USACE, USA Corps of Engineers, to come up with a plan and augment it with items such as tools or generators not included in the original assessment.
+Could we work with USACE, USA Corps of Engineers, to come up with a plan and augment it with items such as tools or generators not included in the original assessment?
 In comes more good intentions beginning the strategy scope creep.

 The original strategy.